 The Nuisance Abatement Unit (NAU) is a specialized unit within City Attorney Mara W. Elliott’s Office devoted to enforcing public nuisance, land use, and environmental laws.
-NAU works with the community, the Code Enforcement Division of the City Development Services Department, the San Diego Police Department, and other government agencies to proactively preserve and enhance the quality of life in our neighborhoods.
+NAU works with the community, the Building & Land Use Enforcement Division of the City Development Services Department, the San Diego Police Department, and other government agencies to proactively preserve and enhance the quality of life in our neighborhoods.
 The unit serves as a nationwide model to cities seeking to establish an aggressive nuisance abatement program.

 City Attorney Elliott has prioritized addressing substandard living conditions for San Diego’s most vulnerable residents, many of whom are elderly or disabled.
 In 2018, NAU launched a concerted crackdown on group living facilities where victims are often abused, denied their basic dignity, deprived of basic necessities, and exposed to filth, vermin, and bedbugs.
 Residents are provided relocation assistance arranged by a Victim Services Coordinator, a position created by the City Attorney to ensure victims residing in substandard conditions find safe housing and are connected to critical social services.

 Protecting the Environment and Wildlife

 Under City Attorney Elliott’s leadership, NAU has prosecuted poachers and polluters who flout California’s environmental laws.
 Working in partnership with the California Department of Fish and Wildlife, NAU protected endangered elephants by prosecuting local traffickers in the biggest ivory bust in California history.